 Before adjusting the trim - i.e. the height of the engine - it is important to distribute the people on board evenly so that the weights are evenly distributed throughout the dinghy.
-The stern (the rear) is physiologically and structurally more thoughtful than the bow (the tip) because it is on the transom that the engine is mounted.
+The stern (the back) is physiologically and structurally more thought out than the bow (the tip) as it is on the transom that the engine is mounted.

 Only after distributing the weights can the trim be adjusted for smoother navigation.
 In a very simplified way:

 - the dinghy sails better when it is on plane to bring the dinghy on plane, you have to put the trim all the way down, i.e. all the way down on the transom